Fahmula/nexus-tuner/README.md

 * Navigate to the **Logical Channels** page to create your desired channel lineup.
   * As you type in the channel name, `NexusTuner` will display suggestions to prefill the channel data.
   * You can map as many sources as you like.
 You can also preview each source to ensure they are correct.
-  * If a source is mapped to another logical channel, it will be marked as `In Use` or `Duplicate` if it's also mapped to the current channel.
+  * If a source is mapped to another logical channel, it will be marked as `In Use` or `Duplicated` if it's also mapped to the current channel.
   * You can optionally trigger an early run of `Quality Monitor` for this channel only if you'd like to start using it immediately.

 ### Configuring Your Clients